Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 Who the Original Version Speaks To — and Why It Didn’t Work for Everyone

-Lucky Spring has often been described as “cute,”
+Lucky Spring has often been described as cute.
+Cuteness, however, is not neutral.

 The original ladybug version tends to suit: